 By asking the right questions, you won’t be that conference that is defined by a “I want a high profile personality to drive ticket sales” attitude.
 You will have the building blocks to develop a compelling program that resonates with your target audience.
 You will also be in a position to plan the delivery of the content to ensure it supports the event objectives, and enhances the overall delegate experience.
 Choose substance over style when you start planning your event and you’re well on the road to success!

-*This article was published in Australia’s leading business tourism industry publication, Micenet magazine.
+*This article was published in Australia’s leading business tourism industry publication, Micenet magazine in January 2018.
+Written by Peta Moore from Nectar Creative Communications.
+Republished with updates in April 2022.